Shovel · AI-driven research & data acquisition · est. 2026

 owner.

-Shovel runs two live US public-records databases: miningincidents.org (~500,000 MSHA mining-incident records, 1983 to present, refreshed weekly) and thevaultreport.com (daily COMEX and LME tick data plus warehouse flows).
-We design the playbooks; a fleet of agents executes them — fetch the source feed, normalize the schema, classify the narrative, index, publish.
+Shovel runs three live US public-records databases: miningincidents.org (~500,000 MSHA mining-incident records, 1983 to present, refreshed weekly), safetyincidents.org (millions of OSHA inspections, severe-injury reports, and accident investigations, refreshed daily), and thevaultreport.com (daily COMEX and LME tick data plus warehouse flows).
+I design the playbooks and review what comes out; AI pipelines run them: fetch the source feed, normalize the schema, classify the narrative, index, publish.

 About the studio →